Zach McKinstry Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 25th-ranked team ERA among all MLB pitching staffs (4.81).
+- The White Sox have a 4.86 team ERA that ranks 26th among all MLB pitching staffs.

-- The White Sox allow the third-most home runs in baseball (71 total, 1.4 per game).
+- White Sox pitchers combine to surrender 72 total home runs at a clip of 1.4 per game (third-most in baseball).

-- In his most recent appearance on Saturday against the Kansas City Royals, the right-hander went six innings, allowing one earned run while surrendering six hits.
+- The right-hander's most recent time out came on Sunday against the Kansas City Royals, when he went six innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.